pSarveshKr/LocalVoiceTTS/README.md

 **"Could not connect to backend" error?**

-Make sure you ran `python start.py` and it is still running in the terminal.
+Make sure you ran `python3 start.py` and it is still running in the terminal.

 **ffmpeg error?**